 Grid expansion is the most visible contribution to the energy transition.
 It is also one of the best examples to highlight the complex system operation and market design.
 Introducing these new assets into operational systems and the market is challenging because the implementation timeline is set by and dependent on the infrastructure project: it is unacceptable to a stakeholder that a physical asset is lying idle because the software or processes are not ready.

-As seen in the two cases above, Magnus Red has a proven track record of integration projects in CWE in the past five years.
-Magnus Red knows the parties, governance bodies and best practices for these types of projects.
+As seen in the two cases above, Magnus Energy has a proven track record of integration projects in CWE in the past five years.
+Magnus Energy knows the parties, governance bodies and best practices for these types of projects.
 This allows us to anticipate upcoming challenges and find acceptable compromises for all parties.
 We can take the lead in the necessary alignment changes in regional systems and testing required before implementation.
 Finally, the support of Magnus goes further as we can also assist with the integration into local systems.
 Following these experiences, Magnus has developed several best practices for implementation projects.

 First, a top-down timeline to identify critical elements and create a common understanding of main project milestones is created and its interdependencies with other governances and projects are identified.
 Second, risk workshops are held to identify the main risks and define possible mitigations.